collective/Products.ContentWellPortlets/README.txt

 TODO:
-The ContentWellPortlets.css and cssregistry.xml files should disappear from later versions of this product The CSS is only here as a temporary fudge to hide the "manage portlets" link that leads to the @@manage-portlets view.
+* The ContentWellPortlets.css and cssregistry.xml files should disappear from later versions of this product The CSS is only here as a temporary fudge to hide the "manage portlets" link that leads to the @@manage-portlets view.
 That link is called in by a python script: plone.app.portlets.manager.ColumnPortletManagerRenderer We are parasitizing this script for the time being, so we get the template that it calls (which renders the link along with all its other goodness)

+* When the product is released as an egg, change INSTALL.TXT to reflect this